neelgandhi26/Telco-Churn-Analysis/README.md

 ![alt text](https://github.com/neelgandhi26/Telco-Churn-Analysis/blob/master/Scatterplot.png)
 ## Model Building
-First, I transformed categorical variables into dummy variables.
-Next, I split the data into train/test set with a 80/20 split.
+First, I split the data into train/test set with a 80/20 split.Next, I trained a logisitic regression and decision tree models using the caret and rpart packages.

 ## Model Performance
+The accuracy of the logistic regression and decision tree models are fairly similar, but the logisitic regression is a bit better.
+### Logistic Regression:
+•	Accuracy: 81.62%
+•	AUC: 86.37%

+### Decision Tree
+•	Accuracy: 79.85%